mdfilio/training/nginx/part1content.md

   * To prevent XSS type attacks
 * **Set-Cookie** - An HTTP header
   * To secure cookies are only transferred over https

+To get an A+ with SSLlabs you will need to have a 2048 bit diffie-helman params or eliminate those ciphers, and likely the **HSTS** header as well.

+The server config:

 ```
 listen 443 ssl http2 default_server;